Mohammad Murad

 Mohammad Murad (Arabic: محمد مراد; born 1976) is a Kuwaiti wildlife photographer who specializes in bird photography.
-His photos have won awards such as the 2017–2018 Hamdan bin Mohammed bin Rashid Al Maktoum International Photography Award (HIPA) Merit Medal.

-Murad's photos have been featured in BBC News, National Geographic, Business Insider, the Kuwait Times, USA Today, and other publications.
+His photographs have won various international awards.

-Early life and education
+Early life

 Murad was born in Kuwait in 1976.
 He became interested in photography after watching his father take family photos and videos.
 Murad has a degree in Communication Engineering.
-Outside of photography, he works as a communication engineer in TV broadcasting.
+Outside of photography, he works as a communication engineer in television broadcasting.

 Career

 Murad purchased his first professional camera in 2014 and began his photography career by joining the Kuwait Voluntary Work Center's Photography & Documentary Team.
 Later in the year, he joined the Birds Monitoring & Protecting Team at the Kuwait Environment Protection Society.

+Murad's photographs have been featured in the National Geographic, Business Insider, the Kuwait Times, and other publications.

-In 2015, he received his first photography awards, winning an Honorable Mention at the ND Awards and winning 2nd place at the 2015 Monochrome Awards for his black-and-white photo of a white-tailed eagle, which he took in Hungary.
-Murad was awarded the Merit Medal in 2018 by the Hamdan bin Mohammed bin Rashid Al Maktoum International Photography Award (HIPA) for his black-and-white photography.
+In 2015, he received his first photography awards, an Honorable Mention at the ND Awards and 2nd place at the 2015 Monochrome Awards for his black-and-white photo of a white-tailed eagle, which he took in Hungary.
+In 2018, Murad was awarded the Merit Medal by the Hamdan International Photography Award for his black-and-white photography.

 He won first prize in the Artistic Vision category at the Festival de l'Oiseau et de la Nature International Wildbird Photo Competition in 2019.
+In the same year, USA Today reported that he was among the winners of the 2019 National Wildlife Magazine photo contest.
 In 2020, Murad won the Remarkable Artwork Award in the "Animals in Their Environment" category at the Siena International Photo Awards.
 Murad also won second place in the Urban Wildlife category at the Nature TTL Photographer of the Year Competition in 2021.